Chair of UK accounting watchdog leaves in setback to audit reform

 The business ministry will appoint a replacement.

-Corporate failures at building firm Carillion and retailer BHS prompted reviews of the FRC and auditing.

 A government-commissioned report recommended replacing the FRC with a more powerful regulator.
-Britain's competition authority recommended fundamental reform to loosen the grip of the Big Four accounting firms EY, PwC, KPMG and Deloitte on the audit market.
+Britain's competition authority said the grip of the Big Four accounting firms - EY, PwC, KPMG and Deloitte - on the audit market should be loosened.

-But the changes require legislation and the government has been sidetracked by Brexit and now COVID-19.
+But that requires legislation and the government has been sidetracked by Brexit and COVID-19.

-Michael Izza, chief executive of the ICAEW, a professional accounting body, was surprised and disappointed by Dingemans' departure, saying it marks a "bit of a setback" to the reform process, which was already proceeding very slowly due to the pandemic.
+Michael Izza, chief executive of the ICAEW, a professional accounting body, said Dingemans' departure was a "bit of a setback" to a reform process already hobbled by the pandemic.

 "None of these things are a priority for the government at the moment and the world when we come out of this is going to look a lot different and there is going to be a different view of these reforms," Izza said.